2015–16 FA Women's Cup

-The 2015–16 Women's FA Cup was the 46th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
+The 2015–16 FA Women's Cup was the 46th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
 Chelsea were the defending champions, having beaten Notts County 1–0 in the previous final.
 Arsenal were crowned champions, beating Chelsea 1–0.

 Format

 The level of league football played by each team determined the stage of the competition in which they were inserted.

 There were 262 entries this year and four qualifying round were played.